AdobeDocs/experience-manager-screens.en/help/user-guide/testing-pocs-pilots-rollouts.md

 ### Quality Control {#quality-control}

-Systems & Software Integration testing begins with the Audio-Video Integrator's IT Engineering team.
-Referencing the approved system design, the IT Engineering Team configures, implements, and supervises the installation of hardware components in a "Lab environment" in the Audio-Video Integrator's facility.
-This allows for close review and testing of the entire solution for quality control.
+Systems and Software Integration testing begins with the Audio-Video Integrators IT Engineering team.
+Referencing the approved system design, the IT Engineering team configures, implements, and supervises the installation of hardware components in a "Lab environment" in the Audio-Video Integrator's facility.
+This arrangement allows for close review and testing of the entire solution for quality control.

-After QC testing is complete, the IT Engineering Team creates documentation, workflows, and training for reference during Day-2 support.
+After QC testing is complete, the IT Engineering team creates documentation, workflows, and training for reference during Day-2 support.
 Systems aspects to test include the following:

 * AEM implementor integrations.
 * Third-party systems integrations.